applidium/ADTransitionController/_includes/using.md

 The `inLayerTransform` is the `CATransform3D` that will be applied to the layer of the viewController that is going to be presented during the transition.
 The `outLayerTransform` is the `CATransform3D` that will be applied to the layer of the viewController that is going to be dismissed during the transition.
-The `animation` is the `CAAnimation` that will be applied to the content layer of the ADTransitionController (i.e. the parent layer of the two viewController layers above).
+The `animation` is the `CAAnimation` that will be applied to the content layer of the ADTransitionController (i.e. the parent layer of the two former viewController layers).

 ## Future Work

 There are a couple of improvements that could be done.
 Feel free to send us pull requests if you want to contribute!

 - Add new custom transitions
-- Add support for non plane transitions (Fold transtion for instance)
+- Add support for non plane transitions (Fold transition for instance)
+- iOS 7 APIs support (planned!)
 - More?